Siequnu/workUp/README.md

 * SSL certification can be obtained for free from https://letsencrypt.org

+* The initial database should be greated by using `flask db init`, `flask db migrate` and finally `flask db commit` to generate tables from the `models.py` page.

 ## Deployment notes

 * If using **libapache2-mod-wsgi** (`wsgi_mod`) with apache ensure that **WSGIPassAuthorization** is set to `On` in the `.htaccess` file